ydn3229/DCFCL/README.md

 # DCFCL

+## Official

- Implementation of *Decentralized Dynamic Cooperation of Personalized Models for Federated Continual Learning, NeurIPS' 25*
+ Implementation of Our *Decentralized Dynamic Cooperation of Personalized Models for Federated Continual Learning, NeurIPS' 25* paper.